Seraphin-/ctf/irisctf2023/mokerview.md

     users[user] = {"password": password, "mokers": []}
     return redirect("/login")
 ```
 These routes handle the homepage, static routing, and registering an account.
-Besides being (intionally) stupid to use because the value attribute is set instead of a placeholder, they don't have any intended bugs.
+Besides being (intentionally) stupid to use because the value attribute is set instead of a placeholder, they don't have any intended bugs.

 ```py
 @app.route("/login", methods=["GET"])